Michael Cirillo •

 What's new in your store?
 What's exciting?
 Who are the new hires?
 What processes have you changed to make the buying experience more enjoyable?
 Share them all!

-This is not about religion, belief, faith or anything of that nature.
+This is not about religion, belief, faith or anything of that nature (though it could be if you wanted it to).
 Wishing your audience the best at the holidays shows your humanity.
 They may not get a ton of comments, but they will help people remember that you're not a robot, and that's a bonus in my books.

-With these 24 car blogs topic ideas at your fingertips, you should never run out of things to blog about.
+With these 24 car blogs topic ideas at your fingertips, you should never run out of content ideas for your blog.